PavanRangani/docs/docs/prd/legal-entities/browse-associated-trusts.md

   - Status
     - Shows status of Trust `Intervivos` and `Testamentary`.
 If status is empty, shows `-`.
   - Trustor
-    - Shows `Yes` if this legal entity is Trustor in this Trust.
+    - Shows `Checkmark` icon if this legal entity is Trustor in this Trust.
 Otherwise shows ` - `
   - Trustee
     - Shows `First`, `Second` or `Third` based on where this entity is selected in Trustee.
 Otherwise shows `-`
   - Beneficiary
     - If this legal entity is selected as beneficiary in this trust, then shows beneficiary type and its %.
 Otherwise shows `-`
+  - Purpose of Trusts
 - Records in table are sorted in ascending order of Name
 - Shows hover effect on each row.
 - On click of row, opens workspace page of that partnership